olivier-bernard-creatis/olivier-bernard-creatis.github.io/_pages/cv.md

 Academic Positions
 ======
+* Since 2025: Senior member of the [Institut Universitaire de France](https://www.iufrance.fr/) (IUF)
+  * Project: IRIS - artificial intelligence enhanced by knowledge integration for the interpretable and explainable diagnosis of cardiac pathologies
 * Since 2021: Professor of image and signal processing
   * University of Lyon - INSA, France
   * Electrical engineering departement